sallebruno/holbertonschool-printf/README.md

 <h1  align="center">¡¡Building Our Own Printf!!</h1>
-<p>Learn how we crafted our own `printf` from the ground up!
+<p align="center">Learn how we crafted our own `printf` from the ground up!
 Uncover the inner workings of this essential C function and what brings it to life.</p>

 <h2 align="center">PrintF Description</h2>
 <p></p>